johans-work/paid-source/README.md

 What you can't do is sell copies or pretend you wrote the book or plagiarize.
 But for all practical intent and purposes, the copy of that book is yours.

-Paid source is the equivalent of the book model to digital goods, including software.

 Most books, like software, are also written by single authors, and are a labor of love.

+Paid source is the equivalent of books for digital goods, including software, and digital books.